 - 17.1 All schools have duties under the Equality Act 2010, not only to ensure that 'reasonable adjustments' are made for pupils already attending the school, but also to consider what might be needed to ensure that any future pupils with a disability are not disadvantaged.
-The Senior Management Team, led by the Head & Principal, should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
-The Inclusion Lead for the school is Christina Bowles who works closely with the AWS SENCo, Annette McMillian.
-To ensure best practice. - 17.2 Class and subject teachers - Responsible for the progress of pupils with SEND. - 17.3 The Inclusion Lead/SENCO - The Inclusion Lead/SENCO has day-to-day responsibility for the operation of the SEND Policy and coordinating provision made for students with SEND. - The Inclusion Lead/SENCO provides professional guidance to colleagues with the aim of securing high quality teaching for students with SEND, and works closely with students, parents and other professionals to ensure students with SEND receive appropriate support. - The Inclusion Lead/SENCO plays an important role with the Head and proprietor in determining the strategic development of the SEND Policy and provision within the school in order to raise the achievements of students with SEND. - 17.4 In compliance with the Special Educational Needs and Disability Regulations 2014, the Inclusion Lead/SENCO is also responsible for the following: - In relation to each of the registered pupils who the SENCO considers may have special educational needs, informing a parent/carer of the pupil that this may be the case as soon as is reasonably practicable; - In relation to each of the registered pupils who have special educational needs: - Identifying the pupil's special educational needs, and co-ordinating themaking of special educational provision which meets those needs; - Monitoring the effectiveness of any special educational provision made; - Securing relevant services for the pupil where necessary; - Ensuring the records of the pupil's special educational needs and the special educational provision made are maintained and kept up to date; - Liaising with and providing information to a parent/carer of the pupil on a regular basis about that pupil's special educational needs and the special educational provision made;

-- Ensuring that, where the pupil transfers to another school or educational institution, educational provision made is conveyed to the appropriate authority or the proprietor of that school or institution; - Promoting the pupil's inclusion in the school community and access to the school's curriculum, facilities and extra-curricular activities; - Selecting, supervising and training learning support assistants who work with pupils with special educational needs; - Advising teachers at the school about differentiated teaching methods appropriate for individual pupils with special educational needs; - Contributing to in-service training for teachers at the school to assist them to carry out necessary tasks to meet the needs of pupils with special educational needs; and - Preparing and reviewing the information required by law to be published in relation to special educational needs provision.
+The Senior Management Team, led by the Head, should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
+The SENCo for the school is Mrs Julia Try.
+To ensure best practice, the SENCO is an experienced, qualified teacher with specialist qualifications for assessing and teaching students with dyslexia (OCR SpLD Dip.) as well as many years' experience as a SENCO. - 17.2 Class and subject teachers - Responsible for the progress of pupils with SEND. - 17.3 The SENCO - The SENCO has day-to-day responsibility for the operation of the SEND Policy and coordinating provision made for students with SEND. - The SENCO provides professional guidance to colleagues with the aim of securing high quality teaching for students with SEND, and works closely with students, parents and other professionals to ensure students with SEND receive appropriate support. - The SENCO plays an important role with the Head and proprietor in determining the strategic development of the SEND Policy and provision within the school in order to raise the achievements of students with SEND. - 17.4 In compliance with the Special Educational Needs and Disability Regulations 2014, the SENCO is also responsible for the following: - In relation to each of the registered pupils who the SENCO considers may have special educational needs, informing a parent/carer of the pupil that this may be the case as soon as is reasonably practicable; - In relation to each of the registered pupils who have special educational needs: - Identifying the pupil's special educational needs, and co-ordinating the making of special educational provision which meets those needs; - o Monitoring the effectiveness of any special educational provision made; - Securing relevant services for the pupil where necessary; - Ensuring the records of the pupil's special educational needs and the special educational provision made are maintained and kept up to date; - Liaising with and providing information to a parent/carer of the pupil on a regular basis about that pupil's special educational needs and the special educational provision made; - Ensuring that, where the pupil transfers to another school or educational institution, educational provision made is conveyed to the appropriate authority or the proprietor of that school or institution; - Promoting the pupil's inclusion in the school community and access to the school's curriculum, facilities and extra-curricular activities; - Selecting, supervising and training learning support assistants who work with pupils with special educational needs; - Advising teachers at the school about differentiated teaching methods appropriate for individual pupils with special educational needs; - Contributing to in-service training for teachers at the school to assist them to carry out necessary tasks to meet the needs of pupils with special educational needs; and - Preparing and reviewing the information required by law to be published in relation to special educational needs provision.